Popular Lettings in Lake District

 Swimmers will relish the chance to swim in great lakes and feel at one with nature – it is advisable however to take this opportunity in the summer months.
 The north of England is renowned for its cold dark winters, whereas summers can be surprisingly pleasant and create truly glorious swimming conditions.
 The winter season in Lake District can prove a paradise for walkers however; With regular snow showers dusting the peaks with a white coating, views prove absolutely spectacular from the base and summit of the mountains over white frost covered valleys and tranquil lakes.
 It is advisable to wrap up warm and bring suitable equipment however, it is wise never to underestimate how quickly the weather can turn!

-Top 5 Tips to take into account when booking a Cottage or a Lodge in the Lake District
+Top 5 Tips in the Lake District

 1. England’s highest peak of, “Scafell Pike” standing at 978 metres lies in the heart of the Lake District, providing stunning views from its summit over the area.
 With many walking routes to the top, why not trek up to the summit and experience some of the most glorious views England has to offer!